-In-depth and integrated knowledge about emergency medical conditions common to primary care practices.
-Instruction for this course will consist of lectures, case studies, problem-based learning, hands-on laboratory and practice sessions, as well as small group workshops.
+In-depth and integrated knowledge about emergency medical conditions common to primary care and emergency medicine practices.
+Instruction for this course will consist of lectures, case studies, problem-based learning, hands-on laboratory and practice sessions, as well as relevant simulations for emergency medicine..